GlobalBoost/ord-globalboost/README.md

 We also try to follow a TDD (Test-Driven-Development) approach, which means we use tests as a way to get visibility into the code.
 Tests have to run fast for that reason so that the feedback loop between making a change, running the test and seeing the result is small.
-To facilitate that we created a mocked Bitcoin Core instance in [test-bitcoincore-rpc](./test-bitcoincore-rpc).
+To facilitate that we created a mocked GlobalBoost Core instance in [test-bitcoincore-rpc](./test-bitcoincore-rpc).

 Syncing